The Best Restaurants in Scottsdale

 Virtù Honest Craft

 Chef Gio Osso had an immediate hit when he opened Virtu in a then-unknown boutique hotel called the Bespoke Inn in 2013.
 Now, he’s practically a household name, as a James Beard Award nominee and frequent local, on-air cooking-segment chef.
-Start with sharable small bites, then move into a pasta course before digging into entrées like seared scallops, smoked duck or vermouth-braised short ribs.
+Start with shareable small bites, before digging into entrées like branzino or chestnut pappardelle.
+The bisteca tagliata, a 40-ounce tomahawk rib-eye with chimichurri is fun for a couple or a group.

 Go to: Virtù Honest Craft